-This morning, we drive to Negin Bridge and Shimbar Waterfall.
-We will have lunch in a local home which is the last point we have electricity.
+This morning, we will drive to Negin Bridge and Shimbar Waterfall.
+We will have lunch in a local home which is the last point we are going to have electricity.
 In case we have more free time, we will visit Dezpart Steps.
-In the afternoon, we will have 3/4-hour hiking to reach the Nomad’s black tent in Mt.
+In the afternoon, we will have a 3/4-hour hike to reach the nomads’ black tent in Mt.
 Zagros.
 Enjoy the views & lovely weather to conclude your evening.
-Tonight, under a starry sky, we will have a hot meal & cozy tent to camp to gather our strength for the next day which is the day of KUCH (Migration)!
+Tonight, under a starry sky, we will have a hot meal & a cozy tent to camp to gather our strength for the next day which is the day of the KUCH (Migration)!

 Today, we are going on a pilgrimage to the first group of Nomads.
-They are Bakhtiari Nomads living in Zagros Mountain ranges.
-They are the most authentic Nomads of Iran who do seasonal migrations.
-We are going to do ‘Kuch’ (Migration) with them and by doing ‘Migration’ and living a nomadic lifestyle for a few days, we are going to soak up a primitive nomadic life, as if we live in the past.
+They are the Bakhtiari Nomads living in the Zagros Mountain range.
+They are the most authentic Nomads of Iran who do seasonal migrations the same way their ancestors did.
+We are going to do ‘Kooch’ (Migration) with them and by doing the ‘migration’ and living a nomadic lifestyle for a few days, we are going to soak up a simple nomadic life, as if we live in the past.
 It is like a ‘living museum’ of the indigenous people of Iran.
-That’s why it is called an ‘Odyssey’; as after these series of experiences, we are going to learn so many things about life & ourselves.
+That’s why it is called an ‘Odyssey’; because after these series of experiences, we are going to learn so many things about life & ourselves.

 On day 9, we move to Shiraz.
-In the evening we reach there.
+We’ll arrive there in the evening.
 One of the top experiences in Shiraz is a visit to Hafezie.
 Hafez, the most famous Persian poet is buried in Hafezie.
-People believe Hafez’s poems give them clues to their future.
-We can try our chance by his tomb too.
+People believe Hafez poems can give them insight into their future.
 We will also visit some other monuments & historical places like Narenjestan & Karim Khan-e Zand Complex where the best architects & artists of the time were invited by Karim Khan to work on his citadel.
-The highlight of the day 10 is the Pink Mosque with its otherworldly colorful colors.
-The moment we step inside the mosque, it is not hard to see why people call it Pink or rainbow Mosque.
-In Shiraz, nothing is more pleasant to the eye than its vast green gardens.
+The highlight of day 10 is the Pink Mosque with its otherworldly colorful colors.
+The moment we step inside the mosque, it is not hard to see why people call it the Pink or rainbow Mosque.

-At noon, it is time to go and live with the nomads of the area called Qashqai Nomads.
-They are the second biggest Nomad Tribes in Iran who speak Turkey language.
+At noon, it is time to go and visit the nomads of the area called Qashqai Nomads.
+They are the second biggest Nomad Tribes in Iran who speak in the Azeri language.
 Again here among Qashqai Nomads, we have the opportunity to step back in time and explore another main ethnic group in Iran.
 After staying a night with them, on day 11, we will move to Naqsh-e Rostam & Persepolis, the ancient capital of the Achaemenid Empire, located in Kuh-e Rahmat (Mountain of Mercy).
 It is among the world’s greatest archaeological sites.

-Today, first a big farewell to Shiraz and then we get prepared for the last group of Iran Nomads who live in one of the most fantastic authentic villages of Iran; Maymand.
+Today, first at first, we bid Shiraz farewell and then we prepare ourselves to visit the last group of Iran’s Nomads who live in one of the most fantastic authentic villages of Iran; Maymand.
 This village is registered in UNESCO World Heritage Sites.
-In Maymand, we are going to stay with semi-nomadic agro-pastoralists villagers in an unusual form of housing, which you’ll find it quite wonderful.
-The hand-carved cave dwellings are extraordinary since they remind us of ancient times when people inhabited caves.
-These semi-nomads do semi-migration (Kuch) with their livestock to some surrounding pastures.
+In Maymand, we are going to stay with semi-nomadic agro-pastoralists villagers in an unusual form of housing, which you’ll find it quite surprising.
+The hand-carved cave dwellings are extraordinary since they remind us of the ancient times when people inhabited caves.
+These semi-nomads do semi-migration (Kooch) with their livestock to some surrounding pastures.
 We are going to have a serene tranquil night in these caves in MaymandMoon Ecolodge.

-In Kerman, the historic past of the city is fully represented in Ganjali Khan Complex in the old center of the city which is a fantastic example of Persian architecture of the Safavid era.
+In Kerman, the historic past of the city is fully represented in Ganjali Khan Complex in the old center of the city which is a fantastic example of the Persian architecture of the Safavid era.
 Jabalieh Dome is the next ancient national monument we are going to visit to know more about the history and architecture of Kerman.
 Then, we are going to have a wonderful time wandering around the ancient bazaar of Kerman.
 The age of this grand bazaar goes back to 600 years ago.
 Then, in 15 minutes we will reach Mahan District.
-We will visit Shah Nematollah Vali Shrine & Mahan Garden which is the garden of Prince Mahan.
-Apart from the historical point of view, what is so amazing about this garden is the contrast between the lush green environment of the garden and the desert-like environment of the outside.
+We will visit Shah Nematollah Vali Shrine & Mahan Garden which used to belong to the Prince of Mahan.
+Apart from the historical point of view, what is so amazing about this garden is the stark contrast between the lush green environment of the garden and the desert-like environment of the outside.

-You fly to Tehran & prepare for your homeward fly.
+You fly to Tehran & prepare for your homeward flight.
 If you have time, we are going to visit Golestan Palace, Grand Bazaar of Tehran, Melli Garden, Jewelry Museum and Tabi’at Bridge.